Cats on the Rock Guide Service

 Best fishing techniques at Tamarac Marina: trolling, bait casting, heavy tackle, drift fishing

-Channel Catfish caught while trolling at Tamarac Marina
+Flathead Catfish caught trolling at Tamarac Marina

-Channel Catfish caught trolling at Tamarac Marina
+Flathead Catfish caught trolling at Tamarac Marina

-Channel catfish caught while trolling in Mocksville NC
+Big Blue Catfish caught while trolling in Mocksville NC

 Blue Catfish caught trolling in Mocksville NC, best fishing